 SKILL TO LEARN: How to acknowledge that a mistake is discovered; understand that mistakes can be corrected; and feel okay with mistakes and the act of correcting.

-It’s okay to make mistakes.
+NEW UNDERSTANDING: It’s okay to make mistakes.
 Mistakes can be corrected.
 Some mistakes can be funny.
 It’s even okay to laugh about one’s own mistakes.
 Everyone makes mistakes sometimes.
 Mistakes aren’t “bad”.
-Mistakes can be keys to learning new things.* (See reference with asterick below.)
+Mistakes can be keys to learning new things.*

-Take turns pulling cards out of a box.
+LEVEL 1: Take turns pulling cards out of a box.
 These are the Situation Cards.
 An assignment or situation is listed on each piece of paper, such as “Count to ten,” or “Write your name”.
 When it’s your turn, you must complete the activity with a mistake.
-The adult or another child may have model how to actually make a mistake even when they know the right way.
-(This may take some teaching.**) In the beginning it will help to exaggerate the silliness to make obvious mistakes, ensuring that the game is funny and absurd.
-Each time repeat a verbal slogan, routinely, such as “Oops this time it’s a mistake!
+The adult or another child may have to model how to actually make a mistake even when they know the right way.
+(This may take some teaching.)
+In the beginning it will help to exaggerate the silliness to make obvious mistakes, ensuring that the game is funny and absurd.
+Always end the mistake with a verbal slogan, routinely, such as “Oops this time it’s a mistake!
 But that’s okay…it can be corrected.”
 Then the person immediately corrects the mistake.

 What is written on the Situation Cards: In the beginning (Level 1), make sure all of the Situation Cards contain assignments that have been easily mastered by the child – in other words, easy things that he can already do.
 Making it somewhat ridiculous to make mistakes on these things, may help him learn to laugh at these mistakes.
 After all, he and everyone else knows that he REALLY can do these simple things.

 After playing at this level for a while (days, weeks…) begin playing “Level 2”, as described below: